Mayfield School, Portsmouth

 Mayfield School is a mixed all-through school for pupils ages 4 to 16 located in North End, Portsmouth.

 The school

-The original school building was built in 1932 to the designs of the architect Adrien J. Sharp in the Neo-Georgian style.
-It comprised a central hall, with classrooms arranged around East and West quadrangles.[1]
-Additions were made to the rear in the 1950s and 60s, with a new science and woodwork block and sports hall being constructed in the 1970s.
-The building retained many of its original 1930s architectural features, including parquet flooring throughout, wall tiling in every room, fireplaces, stair balustrades, internal wooden windows and doors, etc.
+The original school building was built in 1932 to the designs of architect Adrien J. Sharp in the Neo-Georgian style.
+It had a central hall, with classrooms arranged around East and West quadrangles.
+Additions were made to the rear in the 1950s and 1960s, with a new science and woodwork block and sports hall constructed in the 1970s.
+The building retained many of its original 1930s architectural features, including parquet flooring, wall tiling, fireplaces, stair balustrades and wooden windows and doors.